Spellbound (2024 film): Plot

 In the magical kingdom of Lumbria, Princess Ellian has to deal with the fact that her parents, King Solon and Queen Ellsmere, had been transformed into feral monsters a year ago, following a journey in the Dark Forest of Eternal Darkness.
 Royal advisors, Ministers Bolinar and Nazara Prone, help her supervise and hide the monsters from the public, but without any success of transforming them back, they think Ellian should become the new Queen since she will come of age on her 15th birthday.
 As a last attempt to bring her parents back, Ellian arranges a meeting with two deities, Sunny and Luno, the Oracles of the Sun and Moon respectively.
 However, upon their visit, the monster King and Queen scare them off, leaving behind only a magical device called "The Fob" that combines their powers.

 Ellian accidentally lets the monsters out of their cages, and they wreak havoc in the kingdom, making the subjects as well as the Captain of the Guards aware of the situation.
 With panic erupting among the people, the Captain orders the monsters be removed from the kingdom, prompting Ellian to use the Fob's magic so that she and her parents can escape and visit the Oracles themselves.
 She uses the Fob again to lose the guards and the ministers chasing them, causing Bolinar to accidentally switch bodies with Ellian's pet rodent Flink.

-At the cottage of Sunny and Luno in the Dark Forest, they reveal that only Ellian's parents can reverse the spell by traveling to the Lake of Light.
-During the journey, the King and Queen regain their ability to talk but not the memories of their former selves.
+At the cottage of Sunny and Luno in the Dark Forest, they reveal that only Ellian's parents can reverse the spell by traveling to the Lake of Light and also warn Ellian of a darkness that is attracted to negative feelings.
+During the journey, when they avoid the dark magic vortex that appears after Ellian's distressed feelings attract it, the King and Queen regain their ability to talk, but not the memories of their former selves.
 Bolinar tries to lead the guards to them, but Ellian helps her parents escape through a desert full of quicksand.
 After Ellian saves a gryphon baby from the quicksand and returns it safely to its parents, Solon and Ellsmere remember what it is to be a parent and finally recognize Ellian as their daughter.
 The return of their humanity makes Bolinar realize that Ellian was right about not losing hope, while he also begins to enjoy his new body after befriending creatures of Flink's species.